herereadthis/Sagaxus/docs/frequentist-statistics.md

 * variance *s<sup>2</sup>* is:
   > ![sample variance](./img/3d1c5ddb-cd37-41d8-a84a-3f3a32198636.png)
   * The sample variance *s<sup>2</sup>* is an estimate of the true variance *&sigma<sup>2</sup>*
+  * What&rsquo;s with that <em>n - 1</em>?
+It&rsquo;s because we don&rsquo;t know the true mean, and so we estimate it; doing so costs 1 degree of freedom.
+Increasing the amount of unknowns and estimates will raise the variance.
 * Null Distribution *f(t|H<sub>0</sub>)* is the pdf of *T ~ t(n -1)* with *n* - 1 degrees of freedom
   * Right-side *p = P(T > t|H<sub>0</sub>)*
   * Left-side *p = P(T < t|H<sub>0</sub>)*